freedomfury/documents/projects/solutions/lxd-ci-playbook.md

 3 directories, 5 files
 ```
+More detailed documentation for Ansible Vault can be found on the vendor's website.

+---

 The default default unable host is set to all, matching any host in the inventory.
 Gathering facts set to `false` in our case, we do not use Ansible generated facts, and it slows down the execution process considerably.
 If Ansible facts are necessary, the `gather_subset` filters should be utilized to isolate the variables to be populated.
 ```